We have UK driving license explained in details . Just read through the paragraphs bellow

-PROVISIONAL DRIVING LICENCE
+PROVISIONAL DRIVING LICENSE

 A GB provisional driving licence contains the same information as a full licence.
 The letter ‘L’ displayed on the provisional driving licence has been placed by the DVLA since September 1999 on all GB provisional licences and confirms the holder is a learner driver.

-DRIVING LICENCE COUNTERPART EXPLAINED
+DRIVING LICENSE COUNTERPART EXPLAINED